Make video memes that are super shareable.

 “Don’t be afraid to reuse something.
 You can sometimes reuse clips four, five or even six times in a year, because they’re so relevant to any situation.
 Because if it’s funny, it stays funny,” says Nabor.

 You can always find new angles on a joke or a new context or social commentary that works with certain videos.
 Plus, sometimes you find unique videos that are timeless and can be relatable to a vast range of trending moments.

 Nowadays, everyone has seen plenty of memes.
 If you want to make something unique, think outside the regular meme formats.
 Approach jokes or memes in new ways.
 “How do you connect working from home and the Rugrats show?
 And can you find a video that works, but in a surprising way?
 I think that’s what really resonates with people,” says Puffin.

 Avoid the sea of sameness and the low-hanging fruit.
 Instead, study what others are doing and find a way to bring something fresh and innovative to the conversation.
 That could just be changing up the way a meme is formatted or how the meme is juxtaposed.

 “Don’t be sensitive if a meme doesn’t perform well online.
 That doesn’t mean anything.
 Just make sure you’re having fun with it,” says Nabor.

 If you want to make a name for yourself with a meme account, don’t focus on the numbers.
-If you’re true to your sense of humor and bring something unique to the table, people will like your meme videos.
-And since memes are so inherently shareable, your funny videos will get out into the world, and your following can grow quickly.
+If you’re true to your sense of humour and bring something unique to the table, people will like your meme videos.
+And since memes are so inherently shareable, your funny videos will get out into the world and your following can grow quickly.

 Do more with Adobe Premiere Rush.